 Deborah: Dr. Cabral, You are the coolest.
-Thank you for sharing info about health and wellness that will have long term impact for people around the world and for generations.
+Thank you for sharing info about health and wellness that will have a long-term impact on people around the world and for generations.
 I am very interested in holistic nutrition and want to begin the journey of becoming a nutritionist and figure out what I want to specialize in.
 Do you have any good books to get started with reading for that field?
 If you have any good starter books to get an idea of different specializations of natural health or natural health in general, I would appreciate it.
 Thank you.

 Thank you for tuning in to another Cabral community Q&A and I look forward to chatting with you tomorrow on our Motivation & Monday show!

 > Or, Click the play button below to listen to the episode now

 – – –

 Get Your Question Answered on an Upcoming House Call!

 To listen to other episodes of the Cabral Concept, visit:

 Would You Take 30 Seconds to Rate & Review the Cabral Concept?

 The best way to help me spread our mission of true natural health is to pass on the good word, and I read and appreciate every review!